This vegetarian one pan gnocchi alla vodka recipe is really easy and ready in about 20 minutes! It's simple, delicious, and comforting.

 - Add the tomatoes and vodka and let it simmer for about a minute.

 - Stir in the Italian seasoning, half-and-half, and gnocchi.
-Once it starts to bubble, reduce the heat to medium.
+Give it a good stir, then reduce the heat to medium.
 Cover the pan and cook for 5 minutes.

 - Stir in the parmesan and basil.
 Season with salt & pepper as needed (I was fairly generous with the salt in this recipe) and cook for a couple more minutes to ensure the gnocchi is fully cooked through.
 Serve immediately.